SouthEugeneRoboticsTeam/SouthEugeneRoboticsTeam.github.io/_pages/gettingstarted.md

 ## Step 1: Variables

 Variables in any programming language are places to store information.
 Think of it as a box you can put stuff into and get back out later.
-An example if a variable in Python can be see with the following statement:
+An example of a variable in Python can be seen with the following statement:
 ```python
 i = 10
 ```
 What this is doing is telling the program that `i` has a value of `10`.
 To put it into perspective, if you took `i` and added it to `10` you would get `20`.
-Now that we know what a variable is in terms of programming, we can put it into use.
+Now that we know what a variable is and how it works in out program, we can put it into use.

 ## Step 2: Methods

 At this point, your code should only have one line:
 `i = 10`.
-Thats ok because now were going to learn about methods which are like tools that can use that variable.
-A method is pretty much a variable except it stores prewritten code from somewhere else that your program can use.
+Thats ok because now we're going to learn about methods.
+You can think of a method as a tool that performs a certain function in your code.
+It is pretty much a variable except it stores prewritten code from somewhere else that your program can use.
 An example of a method would is a `print` statement.
 What `print` does is it "prints" the output of your code to your screen so you can receive output from your code.
 To try print out in your code simply write this to your code.
 ```python
 i = 10
 print i